We Represent Private Alarm Contractors Before IDFPR

 Private alarm contractors are all licensed and regulated pursuant to the Private Detective, Private Alarm, Private Security, Fingerprint Vendor and Locksmith Act of 2004 and are subject to the provisions of several complex statutes and Rules.
 Additionally, there are many other state and federal statutes that govern the practice of these professions.
 View the laws that govern private alarm contractors.

 Attempting to deal with the IDFPR on any licensing or regulatory enforcement matter can easily overwhelm all but the most experienced of attorneys who regularly interact with IDFPR on a daily basis.

 IDFPR Attorneys for Private Alarm Contractors

 Any licensed professional (or their representative) can petition for hearing or negotiate a Consent Order with an IDFPR staff prosecutor.
 Unfortunately, the Consent Order often contains harsh consequences and conditions that IDFPR prosecutors will cite as "boilerplate."
 The unforeseen consequences do not rear their ugly head until it is too late.

 Unless one is knowledgeable with the myriad of informal policies and procedures of the IDFPR (which sometimes may vary from prosecutor to prosecutor) it is simply not possible to achieve the best possible outcome, especially one that minimizes to the fullest extent possible any disciplinary sanctions that are attached to your license to practice.

-Before you agree to an interview, produce a document, or meet with a IDFPR employee or investigator, contact us immediately.
+Before you agree to an interview, produce a document, surrender your license, or meet with a IDFPR employee or investigator, contact us immediately.